tesa1/deeplearning-biology/README.md

 # deeplearning in genomics and epigenomics

-This is a list of implementations of deep learning methods to biology, originally published on [Follow the Data](https://followthedata.wordpress.com/).
-There is a slant towards genomics because that's the subfield that I follow most closely.
+This is a list of implementations of deep learning methods to biology, originally forked from hussius/deeplearning-biology

 ## Reviews <a name="reviews"></a>